pasiol/koski-reader/README.rst

     :target: https://pypi.python.org/pypi/koski-reader
     :alt: Latest PyPI version

-The REST client fetching student's achievements from the Koski database and storing data to the MongoDB database.
+The REST client fetching student's accomplishments from the Koski database and Primus.
+Storing data to the MongoDB database. aggragete.py combines the Primus and Koski's accomplishments.

 Usage
 -----